shakik19/football-analytics-elt-pipeline/README.md

 **Best practices and optimizations:**

-1. **Validating and Freshness Tests:** Ensuring data accuracy and timeliness through validation and freshness checks.
+1. **Validating Tests:** Ensuring data accuracy through validation checks.
 2. **Incremental Materialization:** Processing only new data to improve efficiency and reduce computational costs.
 3. **Partitioning and Clustering:** Organizing data based on hypothetical needs to speed up query performance and retrieval times.